-The goal of the University Police Office is to provide a safe and secure living, working, and learning environment.
-These professionals provide security, law enforcement, and crime prevention services to the UMW community.
 University Police Officers are state-certified law enforcement officers having the authority to enforce University rules and regulations as well as to arrest for violations under the Code of the Commonwealth of Virginia (criminal and motor vehicle laws).
 Safety is everyone's responsibility and requires all community members to be actively engaged.

+Our community policing philosophies reinforce our commitment to outreach, education, and close partnerships with members of the community.
+We recognize that we can accomplish our mission only with the support and trust of the University community and through partnering with the community to carry out our programs.

 UMW community values encourage active bystanders to make a difference by taking action - if you see something, report something.
-Suspicious activities or unsafe conditions on campus may be called in directly to the UMW Public Safety Emergency Communications Center (540/6541025) or for less urgent matters, reported anonymously through the Silent Witness Program available on the Police website.
+Suspicious activities or unsafe conditions on campus may be calledin directly to the UMW Public Safety Emergency Communications Center (540/6541025) or for less urgent matters, reported anonymously through the Silent Witness Program.

-UMW Police offer crime prevention and personal safety programming throughout the school year that is designed to enhance the quality of campus life; include a free Rape Aggression Defense (RAD) basic self-defense program.
+UMW Police offer crime prevention and personal safety programming throughout the school year that is designed to enhance the quality of campus life, include a free Rape Aggression Defense (RAD) basic self-defense program.
 The Adopt-a-Hall program is another example of tailored student-directed programming that allows residential students the opportunity to discuss security concerns and personal safety issues with a University Police Officer.